carmilso/tracer-debug/README.md

 ## Options

 This program accepts the same options as `tracer`, plus the `stackTrace` property.
-If `stackTrace` is set to `true`, the error stack trace will be shown after the debug message.
+If `stackTrace` is set to `true` or `1`, the first line of the stack trace will be shown after the debug message.
+Different levels of verbosity are possible; e.g. if `stackTrace` is set to 2, the first two lines of the stack trace will be shown after the debug message; and so on.

 ## Example